 Always use recovery software that can pull a large library of files types, as this gives you the most potential for recovery success.

-If you find that you have deleted files on your flash drive, you can use a third-party recovery software like AnyRecover to get them back.
+You can use the USB Flash Recovery Software for Mac - AnyRecover to recover data from flash drive on Mac.
 AnyRecover comes highly recommended as it has one of the highest recovery ratings available, it can recover 1,000 of file types, and it comes with a free trial.
 Plus, it doesn't matter how those files were lost, because this tool can get them back regardless.

 By Simon Marcus , to External Device Recovery